 About the Founder and Author of Maternl©

 I received my Doctor of Medicine Degree from New York Medical College and my Masters Degree in Biomedical Informatics from Oregon Health and Science University (OHSU) with an area of concentration on Personal Health Records.
 I spent two summer sessions at the Wesleyan Writers Workshop studing poetry under the mentorship of poets Dana Gioia and Henry Taylor.
 I completed my Post Graduate Residency Training in Obstetrics and Gynecology and one year fellowship in Maternal and Fetal Medicine at the Yale School of Medicine and Yale New Haven Hospital.
 I am currently Professor of Obstetrics, Gynecology and Reproductive Science and Associate Dean for Quality and Patient Safety for Graduate Medical Education at the Icahn School of Medicine at Mount Sinai, and Chief Quality Officer and Ombuds at the Mount Sinai Health System in New York, New York.
 Prior to joining the faculty at Mount Sinai, I was in Clinical Practice in Obstetrics and Gynecology and Clinical Professor of Obstetrics, Gynecology and Reproductive Sciences at the Yale School of Medicine.
-I founded the Hygeia Foundation for Perinatal Loss and Bereavement (now Hope After Loss) and am the author of numerous poems and essays documenting the human condition.
-I am also author of the book, Parenthood Lost, Healing the Pain After Miscarriage, Stillbirth and Infant Death.
-Currently, as Chief Quality Officer, I have oversight for Quality and Safety at Mount Sinai Beth Israel Medical Center.
+In 1996, I founded the Hygeia Foundation for Perinatal Loss and Bereavement (now Hope After Loss) and am the author of numerous poems and essays documenting the human condition.
+I am also author of the book, Parenthood Lost : Healing the Pain After Miscarriage, Stillbirth and Infant Death.
 I joined the faculty and attending staff of the Mount Sinai Beth Israel Medical Center in 2012 where, as the medical director of the Labor and Delivery Unit, I implemented the hospital's first full-time laborist program, which provided a structured, collaborative, patient-centric approach to improving the quality, safety, and patient experience on the labor floor.
 In 2017, I was appointed Chief Patient Safety Officer for Mount Sinai Beth Israel Medical Center and Associate Dean for Quality and Patient Safety in Graduate Medical Education.

-All concepts, poetry and programming code for this website are original.
-It is my hope the Maternal© will contribute to the health and well-being of mothers and families, world-wide, and provide solace and comfort when the unexpected, tragic loss of pregnancy occurs and that contributions through this GoFundMe campaign will sustain and expand the content, scope and mission of Maternl©.
+All concepts, poetry and programming code for the Maternal© organization and website are original.
+It is my hope the Maternl© will contribute to the health and well-being of mothers and families, world-wide, and provide solace and comfort when the unexpected, tragic loss of pregnancy occurs and that contributions through this GoFundMe campaign will sustain and expand the content, scope and mission of Maternl©.

-2. Make a stand-alone contribution and have an opportunity to make a selection of original signed poems with universal themes of Hope and Loss, Eulogy and Celebration, Love and Understanding.
+2. Request and receive original signed poems with universal themes of Hope and Loss, Eulogy and Celebration, Love and Understanding and make a voluntary contribution at GoFundMe.

 Please reach out to me with any questions, concerns or suggestions.